tekknolagi/tekknolagi.github.com/_posts/2024-09-07-fenster-microui.md

 Fortunately, [microui](https://github.com/rxi/microui) by rxi exists and handles the translation from GUI elements into a simple retargetable drawing bytecode.
+It's similarly a small, drop-in library, weighing only 1500 LOC.

 Unfortunately, the demo program uses SDL as a backend for the bytecode.
 I'd been meaning to see if I could instead use fenster but understanding what a "quad" was or what "glScissor" did seemed intimidating.
 The project went nowhere.

 Then, as usual, [Kartik](https://akkartik.name/) and I had a small argument and that resulted in us creating the fenster backend for microui!
 I sent him a